-You would normally be admitted to the Spinal Injuries Centre the day before the procedure when you will undergo baseline investigations such as blood and urine screening and assess your general fitness and urological function.
-You will be seen by your allocated nurse and pharmacist as well as a doctor.
-Prior to surgery you will be asked not to eat and drink from midnight prior to theatre and to stop drinking water from 0600hrs.
+You will be admitted to the Spinal Injuries Centre on the day of the procedure when you will undergo baseline investigations such as blood and urine screening and assess your general fitness and urological function.
+You will be seen by your allocated nurse and a doctor.

+Prior to surgery you will be asked to have a light breakfast before 6am and only small amount of clear fluids after that time.
 Any usual morning medications need to be taken before this time.
 This is a precaution, should you require any anaesthesia or sedation during the procedure.
 It is important that your usual bowel routine has been carried out.